daniel-gil/go-channels/buffered/README.md

 # Buffered Channels
-Buffered channels have capacity and therefore can behave a bit differently.
+Buffered channels, also called synchronous channels, have capacity and therefore can behave a bit differently.
 When a goroutine attempts to send a resource to a buffered channel and the channel is full, the channel will lock the goroutine and make it wait until a buffer becomes available.
 If there is room in the channel, the send can take place immediately and the goroutine can move on.
 When a goroutine attempts to receive from a buffered channel and the buffered channel is empty, the channel will lock the goroutine and make it wait until a resource has been sent.

 ## Usage